 - Product Markup

-The black hat version of structured data will take advantage of this feature to mislead users into clicking on their link.
+The black hat version of structured data will take advantage of this feature to mislead users into clicking on their links.
 They might create a fake review or use some other piece of schema to draw a user’s eye.
 If you notice this type of behavior, report it to Google or Bing right away.
 But, remember, falsely accusing a competitor can get you into hot water.

 What is Grey Hat SEO?